-After the sport caught on elsewhere, the Football Association of Albania (Federata Shqiptare e Futbollit – FSHF) was created on 6 June 1930.
+After the sport caught on elsewhere, the Football Association of Albania (Federata Shqiptare e Futbollit – FShF) was created on 6 June 1930.
 The association gained membership of world football governing body FIFA in 1932, and later was a founder member of UEFA in 1954.

 The years following the Second World War saw a new political order, with the introduction of a communist system having a positive impact on soccer's development.
-Football became popularised, its infrastructure being strengthened as the sport was organised and encouraged in state enterprises, schools, villages and towns.
+Football became popularised, its framework being strengthened as the sport was organised and encouraged in state enterprises, schools, villages and towns.

-From 1991 crucial political and economic changes had a tremendous effect as the nation's centralised financial and political systems fell.
+From 1991 crucial, political and economic changes had a tremendous effect as the nation's centralised financial and political systems fell.
 The result for footballers was an opportunity to travel.
 Sulejman Demollari went to FC Dinamo Bucureşti in Romania; Rudi Vata joined Enosis Neon Paralimni FC of Cyprus and then Scotland's Celtic FC.
 Greece and the Balkan states were other popular destinations.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2017.
 All rights reserved.